platonai/PulsarRPAPro/README.md

 **PulsarRPAPro** is the professional version of PulsarRPA, featuring an upgraded server, a collection of top e-commerce site scraping examples, and an advanced AI-powered applet for automatic data extraction.

 **Never write another web scraper.
-PulsarRPAPro learns from the website and delivers web data completely and accurately at scale:**
+PulsarRPAPro learns from the website and delivers web data completely and accurately at scale.**

 There are already dozens of [scraping cases](exotic-app/exotic-examples/src/main/kotlin/ai/platon/exotic/examples/sites/) for the most popular websites, and we are constantly adding more.